 Authors should not include names or identifying information anywhere within the submission.
 Any reference to your previous work should be by third person in the article.

 This is an open access journal, which means all content is freely available without charge to the user or his/her institution.
-Material appearing in this journal is governed by the “Attribution CC BY” Creative Commons License.
+Material appearing in this journal is governed by the “Attribution CC BY” Creative Commons License, and provides immediate free access to the work and permitting any user to read, download, copy, distribute, print, search, or link to the full texts of articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose.
 The CC licenses are available at https://creativecommons.org/licenses/.

 Authors or owners of copyright will retain copyright in the published articles and their images, as well as any subsequent reprinting elsewhere.
 Articles are governed by the “Attribution CC BY” Creative Commons License.
 Submission to the Journal implies limited consent which allows the University to distribute the author’s work provided no charge is made and provided the authors/owners and the Journal are given credit.